Skip to content

 Medication identification by cap color

 In busy clinical settings, cap colors are often used to identify drug classes at a glance.
-The Eye Drop Cap Color Codes tables map standard color conventions to common ophthalmic classes such as prostaglandins, beta blockers, steroids, mydriatics and cycloplegics, and NSAIDs.
+The Eye Drop Cap Color Codes tables map standard AAO color conventions to common ophthalmic classes such as prostaglandins, beta blockers, steroids, mydriatics and cycloplegics, and NSAIDs.
 Use this page to verify what a patient's "pink top" or "teal top" bottle most likely represents when labels or medication names are unclear.

 Clinical Reference FAQs